czi-ai/variantformer/README.md

 make notebook
 ```

-One the notebook server is running, it will print a URL out to the console.
+Once the notebook server is running, it will print a URL out to the console.
 This can be opened in a web browser to access the notebooks.

 If you are running the notebook on a remote server, you may need to allow access